AdrienJarretier/mj-polls/readme.md

 You can use the app by visiting <https://vote.sirtak.fr>

-Or if you want to host it yourself you can start with theses instructions : [./readme_hosting.md](./readme_hosting.md)
+Or if you want to host it yourself you can start with theses instructions : [Hosting instructions](./readme_hosting.md)

+To contact us for anything, you can open an issue at <https://github.com/AdrienJarretier/mj-polls/issues>

 ---
 ### Principle of majority judgment